Chart Color Schemes

 A master-planned mixed-use development including a full-line Woolworths supermarket, retail spaces, fast food, bulky goods, medical facilities, childcare, residential components, tavern, motel, service station, and showroom/hardware/indoor sports facilities to serve the growing Glenvale community in Toowoomba.

-Mission Australia Social & Affordable Housing Development
+Mission Australia Social and Affordable Housing Development

 South Street Industrial Precinct